 - The Application load error 5:0000065434 appears when you're trying to start a Steam game and the error prevents you from playing it at all.

-Here’s how one user described the problem on Reddit:
+Here’s how one user described the problem in specialized forums:

 When I start the game from Nexus Mod Manager, it gives me Application load error 5:0000065434.
 The game loads fine if I start it from Steam, but obviously that means playing without the QOL mods.